 As in what the NSA fears the most.
 Apologies for the daft name.
 It’s meant to be more of a description than a name.
 And actually there are two.
 They are somewhat proof of concepts, but demonstrate the achievable simplicity of an entropy source based just on a Zener diode and a single resistor.
-They are dangerous because they can provide anyone with a reliable, unlimited and tamper proof source of entropy for cryptography.
+Just like our quantum entropy source on a breadboard.
+They are “dangerous” because they can provide anyone with a reliable, unlimited and tamper proof source of entropy for cryptography.
 That is potentially dangerous for authoritarianism.

 Our dangerous little black box, based around a 24V Magnatec BZX85C24 Zener diode.
 Just add 30V.
 This is one noisy diode!